OrbicCode/Portfolio/portfolio/Plan+Ideas.md

 ## Ideas

 - check if the font awesome approach is ok or if I need to convert to the react version

+- add linear-gradients before and after the background images if static